usirin/monorepo/packages/spellbook/docs/getting-started.md

 # Getting Started with Spellbook

-Welcome to Spellbook - a library for defining type-safe API surfaces that can work across process boundaries.
-This guide will help you get started with building your first Spellbook application.
+This guide will walk you through the basics of setting up and using Spellbook to create type-safe APIs that work across different environments.

 ## Installation

+Install Spellbook using npm, yarn, or pnpm:

 ```bash
 # Using npm